Social Media Marketing Today: Who is actually making money with it?

 Image dimensions, hashtags, content length, and even grammar are different on all of the platforms.
 Learn them or use them at your own risk.

-Howard Stern can use foul language because he's now on satellite radio and that's his audience.
+Joe Rogan can use foul language because he's Joe Rogan...and he has a mega-contract from Spotify...and that's his audience.

-Rush Limbaugh can talk politics because that's his audience.
+Rush Limbaugh talked politics because that was his audience.